 Fort Pioneer suffers at the end from yet another scene in which the bad guys shout at each other, revealing who did what to whom, thus resolving all the mysteries in a long list of nefarious doings.
-Leaving this book with a well-deserved 5, I can only hope that book seven will bring the reader back to the standard set by the other books in this series.
+Leaving this book with relief, I hoped that book seven would bring the reader back to the standard set by the other books in this series.